- Destinations

 What does the data say?

-The average tree condition in Oak Park rose to 3.00 from 3.04 in 2019.
+The tree condition in Oak Park is average, but has improved in recent years.

 What is causing the data trend?